Supported platforms: CODESYS 3.5 SAFETY, CODESYS 3.5 SP19 SAFETY

 S_ADCToVoltageOrCurrent |

-AI V |
+AI V TI |

 Raw ADC to SI value conversion - With Cat.
-2 mode there is two AD conversions for main and redundant channel. - With AI V mode there is also pull-up voltage measurement on pins that have pull-up functionality - In DI mode only for AI/DI pin types which have voltage measurement |
+2 mode there is two AD conversions for main and redundant channel. - With AI V mode there is also pull-up voltage measurement on pins that have pull-up measurement available and pull-up is enabled - With TI mode there is always main AI and pull-up voltage measurement - In DI mode only for AI/DI pin types which have voltage measurement |

 S_VoltageToDI |